 Maybe you found two old containers of pumpkin pie spice…or three*?

-Odds are pretty good that if it’s been hiding in the back of your pantry since at before last fall, it’s lost most of that zippy, spicy flavor that you find in other pumpkin-spiced things.
+Odds are pretty good that if it’s been hiding in the back of your pantry since last fall, it’s lost most of that zippy, spicy flavor that you find in other pumpkin-spiced things.
 Think of that big rush of flavor that comes from a Pumpkin Spice Latte.
 Now that’s pumpkin spice.
 It’s not a spice you want to skimp on this time of year.
 Do your fall baked goods a favor, and mix up your own batch of pumpkin pie spice this year – you’ll notice the difference!

 (*P.S.
 That’s me raising my hand.
 I found three old containers of pumpkin pie spice hiding in my baking cabinet before I made my own this year.)